Undergraduate course information

 Students with disabilities

 Students commencing this course must consider the inherent requirements to be able to achieve a passing grade in their clinical practice assessments.
-Students with concerns should contact UTS: Special Needs.
+Students with concerns should contact UTS: Accessibility Services.

 Accident and incident reporting